cloudspinners/site-spin/README.md

-# jekyll-dojo
+# site-spin

 This project builds a docker image that you can use with the [dojo](https://github.com/kudulab/dojo) tool to have a consistent local development environment for working with Jekyll sites.

-Tested and released images are published to dockerhub as [kiefm/jekyll-dojo](https://hub.docker.com/r/kiefm/jekyll-dojo)
+Tested and released images are published to dockerhub as [kiefm/site-spin](https://hub.docker.com/r/kiefm/site-spin)

 # How-to guides